-Application for 1915(c) HCBS Waiver: IA.0213.R06.00 - Jul 01, 2020 Page 26 of 309 f.
+f.
 Selection of Entrants to the Waiver.
-Specify the policies that apply to the selection of individuals for experience of the selection of the entrance to the waiver: Individuals are accepted into the AIDS/HIV waiver on a first come first served basis based on the date.
-The application process as specified in rules 441-76.1(249A) to 441-76.6(249A) are followed.
-The does not have administrative rules to establish a waiting list for services.
-All eligible applicants will be slot for services.
-AIDS/HIV waiver Appendix B: Participant Access and Eligibility B-3: Number of Individuals Served - Attachment #1 (4 of 4) Answers provided in Appendix B-3-d indicate that you do not need to complete this section.
-Appendix B: Participant Access and Eligibility B-4: Eligibility Groups Served in the Waiver a.
+Specify the policies that apply to the selection of individuals for entrance to the waiver:

+Per Iowa Code 441-83.82(4), "if no payment slot is available, the department shall enter the applicant on a waiting list according to the following: (1) applicants not currently eligible for Medicaid shall be entered on the waiting list on the basis of the date a completed Form 470-2927 or 470-2927(S), Health Services Application, is received by the department or upon receipt of disability determination, whichever is later.
+Applicants currently eligible for Medicaid shall be added to the waiting list on the basis of the date the applicant requests HCBS BI program services; (2) In the event that more than one application is received at one time, applicants shall be entered on the waiting list on the basis of the month of birth, January being month one and the lowest number.
+Persons who do not fall within the available slots shall have their applications rejected but their names shall be maintained on the waiting list.
+As slots become available, persons shall be selected from the waiting list to maintain the number of approved persons on the program based on their order on the waiting list."

+B-3: Number of Individuals Served - Attachment #1 (4 of 4)

+Answers provided in Appendix B-3-d indicate that you do not need to complete this section.

+B-4: Eligibility Groups Served in the Waiver

+a.
 1. State Classification.
+The state is a (select one):

+§1634 State

+SSI Criteria State

+209(b) State

-The state is a (select one): §1634 State SSI Criteria State 209(b) State 2.
-Miller Trust State.
-Indicate whether the state is a Miller Trust State (select one): No Yes b.
+2. Miller Trust State.

+Indicate whether the state is a Miller Trust State (select one):

+b.
 Medicaid Eligibility Groups Served in the Waiver.
-Individuals who receive services under this waive the following eligibility groups contained in the state plan.
-The state applies all applicable federal finance limits under the plan.
-Check all that apply: • Eligibility Groups Served in the Waiver (excluding the special home and community-based waiver gro §435.217) oup under 42 CFR Low income families with children as provided in §1931 of the Act SSI recipients Aged, blind or disabled in 209(b) states who are eligible under 42 CFR §435.121 Optional state supplement recipients Optional categorically needy aged and/or disabled individuals who have income at: Select one: 100% of the Federal poverty level (FPL) % of FPL, which is lower than 100% of FPL.
+Individuals who receive services under this waiver are eligible under the following eligibility groups contained in the state plan.
+The state applies all applicable federal financial participation limits under the plan.
+Check all that apply:

+Eligibility Groups Served in the Waiver (excluding the special home and community-based waiver group under 42 CFR §435.217)

+Low income families with children as provided in §1931 of the Act

+SSI recipients

+Aged, blind or disabled in 209(b) states who are eligible under 42 CFR §435.121

+Optional state supplement recipients

+Optional categorically needy aged and/or disabled individuals who have income at:

+100% of the Federal poverty level (FPL) % of FPL, which is lower than 100% of FPL.

 Specify percentage: